Include peers and siblings strategy

 Why is it helpful?

--It provides a model of language that is likely to be useful or necessary to your learner.
+- It provides a language model that is likely to be useful or necessary to your learner.

--It keeps you focused on their experience, not just your own.
-Remember, this is all about connection and building relationships.
+- It keeps you focused on their personal experience, not just your own.
+Remember, this is all about connection and how to build relationships.

 Follow the AAC user's lead

-Following the child's lead might mean doing the same thing way more times than you find interesting, or perhaps moving more rapidly than you'd like from one activity to the next - but that's okay, this isn't about you!
+Following the child's lead might mean doing the same thing many times or perhaps moving more rapidly than you'd like from one activity to the next - but that's okay, this isn't about you!

-Following the child's lead may also mean that you have to create social games and play environments that offer many opportunities to participate in a high-interest activity.
+Following the child's lead may also mean creating social games and play environments that offer many opportunities to participate in a high-interest activity.
 If your AAC user likes to watch things that light up or spin, have a lot of different ways available to do this.
-If she likes Sesame Street, how can you incorporate this theme into your session materials and activity plan?
-Following a child's lead may also tempt the child to interact by imitating her sounds, movements, or words playfully, even if that child is engaging in what is perceived as "self-stimulatory" behavior.
-By researching building imitation skills, we know that imitating what a child is doing gets them interested in you and, eventually, doing what you do.

 This strategy is helpful because:

--Everyone is more interested and motivated when they are working on their schedule.
-All communicators learn to communicate on their schedule before they can follow someone else's.
+- Everyone is more interested and motivated when working on their schedule.
+All communicators learn to communicate on their schedule before following someone else's.

--It will give you insight into the AAC user's interests.
-You can help grow those interests by offering similar activities in the future.
+- It will give you insight into the AAC user's interests.
+Then, you can help grow those interests by offering similar activities in the future.